ctrlo/GADS/README.md

 (only dashboards for now).
 Those source files live in `src`.
 A changes monitor and compiler is used by running `npm run ts`.

+Install all required note modules using `npm install` then `npm install --only=dev`.

 ### Combine
 To monitor and compile both css and js at the same time run `npm run start`.